simonMat21/Tideon-animation-library/README.md

 A lightweight, customizable JavaScript animation engine that supports `to`, `from`, `animate`, easing functions (`linear`, `easeIn`, `easeOut`, etc.), and animation sequences.
 Perfect for animating object-style properties such as `x`, `y`, `opacity`, and more — commonly used in custom DOM wrappers or canvas-style animations.

 ---
-Example use of Tideon.js : https://simonmat21.github.io/Tideon-animation-library/
+Example use of Tideon.js :   [example website](https://simonmat21.github.io/Tideon-animation-library/).
 ---

 ## 📦 Features